carlnorwood12/OrganicME/README.md

-no architecture jump is crazzyy
+no css framework not very good structure enjoy